saymrwulf/onnxruntime/notes.md

-2024-03-05T01:25:00 - Late-night bugfix on financial RL environment (onnxruntime) 2024-03-05T17:33:00 - Implementing approach from a new paper read last night (onnxruntime) 2024-01-15T04:23:00 - Refactor for clarity, might break a few tests though (onnxruntime)
+2024-03-05T01:25:00 - Late-night bugfix on financial RL environment (onnxruntime) 2024-03-05T17:33:00 - Implementing approach from a new paper read last night (onnxruntime) 2024-01-15T04:23:00 - Refactor for clarity, might break a few tests though (onnxruntime) 2024-01-16T21:49:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (onnxruntime)